learn-co-curriculum/react-hooks-components-basics/README.md

 applications can become.
 The difficulty in logically arranging, architecting, and programming these web applications increases with their size.
 Components are like little packages: they help us keep everything organized and predictable while abstracting the ['boiler plate'][boiler-plate] code.
-Each component contains a snippet of code that to be rendered to the DOM.
+Each component contains a snippet of code that describes what it should render to the DOM.

 Enough of a description -- let's see some examples!
 While the possibilities of what we can do with components are endless, the first thing we need to